Online Links for Practice Resources

 CHORD PERFECT (some free, some paid)

 This site enables you to hear your particular part emphasised and sung by professional singers complete with orchestral accompaniment.
-There are not many composers/works featured on this site at the moment.
-For future reference you can find it here.
+There are not many composers or works featured.
+You can find it here.

 JOHN FLETCHER’S MIDI AND MP3 FILES (some free, some paid)

-Works that are out of copyright are free to download without logging in.
-To download works that are still in copyright, you must register for a paid account (£4 for 4 months, £10 per year) and log in.
+Works that are out of copyright are free to download.
+To download works that are still in copyright, you must register for a paid account and log in.